Aliases for BRSK1 Gene

 GeneCards Summary for BRSK1 Gene

 BRSK1 (BR Serine/Threonine Kinase 1) is a Protein Coding gene.
-Among its related pathways are Cell Cycle / Checkpoint Control and Glucose / Energy Metabolism.
-GO annotations related to this gene include protein serine/threonine kinase activity and magnesium ion binding.
+Among its related pathways are DNA Damage and Glucose / Energy Metabolism.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is MARK4.

 UniProtKB/Swiss-Prot for BRSK1 Gene